-- Personal Resume - Your resume can be uploaded into the online application.
-It should document education, teaching experience, community service, and your record of leadership.
+- Résumé or Professional Vitae – Uploaded to graduate application.
+Should document education, teaching experience, community service, and your record of leadership.

-- Interview - A personal, phone or SKYPE interview may be required.
-Candidates will be contacted by the Program Coordinator if an interview is needed.
+- Interview – An interview may be required.
+If so, you will be contacted by the program to set up an interview.

-* Please note: International Students (Visa and Green Card Holders) should visit KSU’s International Graduate Admissions site for additional requirements.
+* Please note: International Students (Visa and Green Card Holders) Please visit KSU’s International Graduate Admissions site for additional requirements.
 Additionally, KSU’s International Student and Scholar Services provides assistance.